-Kingfisher Insurance Services Limited is a subsidiary of Kingfisher UK Holdings Ltd and forms part of the wider White Mountains Insurance Group Ltd. The Kingfisher brand is based within the UK and provides Insurance services to the UK Market.
+Kingfisher Insurance Services Limited is a subsidiary of Kingfisher UK Holdings Ltd and is owned by US niche insurance specialist NSM Insurance Group.
+The Kingfisher brand is based within the UK and provides Insurance services to the UK Market.
 The Kingfisher brand does not deal with goods nor does it contain a supply chain which consists of countries deemed high risk of Human Trafficking or Modern Slavery.

 The Kingfisher group uses a number of suppliers in order to enable us to conduct our business and provide a good service to our customers and people.
 The majority of these suppliers are based within the UK.
 Those which are not, are not based in higher risk countries.

 Our supply chain is varied and includes direct and indirect suppliers.
 We provide insurance services in the UK.
 We do not act as a manufacturer or retailer of physical goods.

 This statement sets out the steps that Kingfisher Holdings UK Ltd and any subsidiary companies trading as part of the Kingfisher Group has taken to gain assurance that slavery and human trafficking are not taking place in its supply chain and its own business.